dylang/space-hogs/readme.md

 * This project uses the [AVA test runner](https://github.com/sindresorhus/ava), I recommend trying it!
 * Help me improve the coverage.

+### Troubleshooting

+* This is meant for projects, not for checking your entire disk, or even all of /usr/.
+* Add `--debug` and to get some debug info that will be helpful for creating tickets.
+* Windows is not yet supported.
+* Versions of node before 4 are not supported.

 ## Inspiration

 [![AVA](media/sindre-twitter.png)](https://twitter.com/sindresorhus/status/698932733935034368)